 (originally published on 01.04.2019, reviewed/rewritten on 30.03.2025, tested on Oracle Solaris 11.4 SRU 79)

 Solaris 11.4 got a new fileops provider.
 This provider is independent from the filesystem you are using.
 So you can easily trace filesystem accesses with it.
-For example so see all filenames of accesses on your system, you can just use such a short script
+For example, to see all filenames of accesses on your system, you can just use such a short script:

 fileops:::write